 Jacob grew up on his parents' 800-acre farm, "of Pennsylvania Dutch stock [who] received a common-school education in German, was reared a farmer and married Susan Gaumer," said the 1892 book Biographical and Historical Memoirs of Muskingum County (Chicago: Goodspeed Publishing Co.).

-They produced 10 known children -- Daniel Sturtz, Charles Sturtz, Lucinda Sturtz, Catherine Sturtz, Adam Sturtz, Andrew Jacob Sturtz, Lydia Sturtz, Martin Sturtz, Solomon Sturtz and Margaret Sturtz.
-Sadly, three of their offspring died young -- son Daniel (born in Pennsylvania who died shortly after arrival in Ohio), Susanna in infancy in 1820 in Maryland, and son Martin as a baby in 1828.
+Sadly, two or perhaps even three of their offspring died young -- eldest son Daniel (born in Pennsylvania who died in 1819 in Ohio at age nine), Susanna in infancy in 1820 in Maryland, and possibly son Martin as a baby in 1828.

 During the War of 1812, Jacob served as a rifleman in Captain Robert McConnell's company of soldiers and "was in several fights with the Indians," reported Biographical and Historical Memoirs.

 Evidence suggests that the family moved around somewhat frequently.
 By 1818, they had relocated to Adams Township on a farm later owned by George W. Bell.
 Other evidence suggests that they were in Oldtown, Allegany County, MD in 1818, and then were back in Muskingum County in 1823.

 According to a profile of his grandson John P. Sturtz in the Biographical and Historical Memoirs, Jacob was: